pulp/pulpcore/docs/workflows/repo-versioning.rst

 Setting retain_repo_versions to 1 effectively disables repository versioning since Pulp will only store the latest version.

+Cleanup will ignore any repo versions that are being served directly via a distribution or via a publication.

 To update this field for a file Repository called myrepo, simply call:

 ```